 The Best Way to Execute a Will

-When it comes to executing estate planning documents, the devil truly is in the details.
+When executing estate planning documents, minor details can make the difference in creating a valid, enforceable document.
 If you have any doubt about whether you can follow the execution instructions to the letter, you should have a lawyer prepare your will, living trust, power of attorney, and other estate planning documents rather than using a do it yourself approach.

 Have Your Will Properly Witnessed